Wabash Cannon Ball (train): Song and reinstituting of a new train and new route

 J. A. Roff wrote a song, The Great Rock Island Route, in the 1880s.
 In the 1930s, after a rewrite as Wabash Cannonball, country and western singer Roy Acuff gained great popularity with the song.
 The Wabash Railroad in 1950 resurrected the train on an entirely different route on the railroad between two major Midwestern cities, St. Louis, Missouri, and Detroit, Michigan.

 The new route hosted one of the Wabash company's prestige trains.
 The Wabash Cannonball, number 4 eastbound and number 1 westbound, had a parlor car, a dining-lounge car, chair cars and reclining seat coaches.
-In St. Louis it made connections with the Wabash's City of Kansas City, bound for Kansas City, and the Wabash's City of St. Louis for Denver and points further west.
+In St. Louis it made connections with the Wabash's City of Kansas City, bound for Kansas City, and the Wabash's City of St. Louis for Denver and points farther west.
 A nighttime counterpart, the Detroit Limited, made the trip eastbound, and another night train counterpart, the St. Louis Limited, went westbound on the same route.

 The train was under the administration of the Norfolk and Western Railway from 1964, as the Wabash company merged with the N&W that year.
 The train did not survive the conversion of private passenger lines to administration of the trains by Amtrak in May, 1971.